cristian-web2/cristian-web2/README.md

 - 💬 Ask me about my past times
 - 📫 How to reach me: by my email: cristian.castro.ticona@gmail.com
 - ⚡ Fun fact: I love playing online games
+- 💪 A motivational quote: Success isn't final; failure isn't fatal.
+What really counts is having the courage to continue.
 -->